DarekDGB/DigiByte-Adamantine-Wallet-OS/docs/architecture/ARCHITECTURE.md

 # Architecture Overview

-This document is the **entry point** for the Adamantine Wallet architecture.
+This document is the **entry point** for the Adamantine Wallet OS architecture.
 It provides an ordered view of the system design, threat model, and protection layers.

 Adamantine focuses on **user protection at the wallet layer**.